Kangaroux/flaskrouting/README.md

-# flask-routing
+# flaskrouting

 Writing routes in flask is cumbersome.
-There is a lot of boilerplate code and duplication. flask-routing lets you quickly define your site's routes how you want with as little code as possible.
+There is a lot of boilerplate and the API is very restrictive. `flaskrouting` lets you quickly define your site's routes how you want with as little code as possible.

 ## Getting Started

-Install flask-routing with `pip install flask-routing`
+Install `flaskrouting` with `pip install flaskrouting`

 Here's some routing for a simple blog site: